PureStream/Runesmith/README.md

 * Relics (1/?)
 * Energy Orb (wip)
 ## Installation
 Head over to this steam workshop page and subscribe.
-You also need ModTheSpire and BaseMod installed.
+You need ModTheSpire and BaseMod installed.

+You can also download the .jar file directly from (<https://github.com/PureStream/Runesmith/releases/tag/v0.1.0>) and put it in your mods folder.